Plan a Trip to Cuba with Seniors, They'll Love It

 Get Up Early and Plan Activities Sparingly

 If you are an American traveling to Cuba, you’re going to need to fill your days with activities to fulfill governmental requirements.
-Be sure to wake up early, and work with a Cuban trip planner to ensure these activities are painless, fun, and spread out throughout the day to avoid overwhelm.
+Be sure to wake up early and work with one of our Cuban trip planners to ensure these activities are fun and spread out throughout the day to avoid overwhelm.
 Many things like farm visits, cooking classes, and car tours can be done in the morning, and fulfill the majority of your educational requirements.

-Your local trip planner can help you arrange activities everyone is capable of and that won’t be too tiring.
+Our local trip planners can help you arrange activities everyone is capable of and that won’t be too tiring.

 Bring a Wheelchair

 Items like wheelchairs and walkers can be hard to find in Cuba.
 If you're going to need one of these items to get around the country, bring it with you.
 Believe it or not, it is actually less work to transport a walker to the island than to try to track one down while you’re there.

 Stick to Havana